Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Functional Specifications.md

 Example images are published on Zenodo and can be used as  [Glyco-PAINT reference images](https://doi.org/10.5281/zenodo.17487086).

-Thos document provides explanation on how to use the pipeline  (maintained as a Markdown document, on GitHub and distributed as a pdf file.
+This document provides explanation on how to use the pipeline  (maintained as a Markdown document, on GitHub and distributed as a pdf file.